 Blow for CWI as South Africa rules out Caribbean series

-LONDON, United Kingdom (CMC) — Cricket South Africa (CSA) confirmed Saturday that its team would not tour the Caribbean in September as hoped, dealing a harsh blow to Cricket West Indies' (CWI's) plans of hosting a major series this year.
+LONDON, England (CMC) — Cricket South Africa (CSA) confirmed Saturday that its team would not tour the Caribbean in September as hoped, dealing a harsh blow to Cricket West Indies' (CWI) plans of hosting a major series this year.

-Former Test captain Graeme Smith, CSA's director of cricket, said with South Africa's players set to be involved in the rescheduled Indian Premier League, any window for an overseas bilateral tour would now be difficult to create.
+Former Test Captain Graeme Smith, CSA's director of cricket, said with South Africa's players set to be involved in the rescheduled Indian Premier League (IPL), any window for an overseas bilateral tour would now be difficult to create.

 “West Indies has been postponed indefinitely.
 We are struggling to find a time with the IPL being fitted in,” Smith told a media conference.